Municipal government of Toronto

+The municipal government of Toronto is administered by Toronto City Council and includes the City of Toronto, the primary corporation which implements the decisions of council, as well as agencies and other city-owned corporations which are overseen by a board.
+A creation of provincial statute, its structure and powers are set out in the City of Toronto Act.

+City council is composed of 25 councillors and the mayor of Toronto.
+Council passes by-laws, approves spending, and has direct responsibility and oversight of services delivered by the city and its agencies; the mayor is head of council and the nominal chief executive officer (CEO).
+The mayor appoints the city's senior management, selects councillors to chair the city's committees, and develops the annual budget.

+The Toronto Public Service is the municipal civil service.
+The city employs over 43,000 staff, who provide politically neutral advice and implement the policies, programs and decisions of city council.
+The city manager sits at the top of the city's administrative structure as head of the Toronto Public Service and the chief administrative officer (CAO).
+The city manager, along with other senior leadership roles such as deputy city managers and the general managers of city divisions, are appointed by the mayor and take direction from council.

 Administration and governance

 As the City of Toronto is constituted by, and derives its powers from, the province of Ontario, it is a "creature of the province" and is legally bound by various regulations and legislation of the Ontario Legislature, such as the City of Toronto Act, Municipal Elections Act, Planning Act, and others.

 The City of Toronto Act lays down the division of powers, responsibilities and required duties of the corporation.
 It provides that if the City appoints a chief administrative officer (the city manager), then that person shall be responsible for the administrative management and operation of the City.

 The Toronto Public Service By-law (TPS By-law), Chapter 192 of Toronto's municipal code, further strengthens the separation of the administrative components (the public service) and the political components (mayor and council) of the City of Toronto.

 In general, the council determines the services provided to residents and develops programs and policies, while the public service implements the council's decisions.